ZESCOISD/dart-sbc/README.md

+# Dart-pbx: The Future of Programmable SIP Servers

 Dart-pbx is a lightweight sip proxy, location server, and registrar that provides a reliable and scalable SIP infrastructure for telephony carriers, communication service providers, integrators and software developers.
-It is written in dart, a simple and high level language and easy to customize.
+It is written in dart, a simple and high level language and easy to install, easy to configure and easy to customize.

 Features
 Dart-pbx's main features are: